INTRODUCTION

 Stepping Off First or Third Base

 1. Runners may place themselves in foul territory at 3rd and 1st base to avoid injury being struck by balls hit in their direction.
+The runner MUST announce his intention to the umpire.

 2. Runners stepping off the base MUST re-touch their respective base before advancing.
 Failure to do so will result in an out, but the ball shall remain in play.
+(Only umpire can make that call)

-A foul tip on the third strike shall be considered an out.
+Third Strike Foul Ball or Foul TipA foul tip on the third strike shall be considered an out.

-When a game must be called after 5 innings and the score is tied, the game is recorded as a tie game but the game does not count for or against either team’s season record.
+Tie GamesWhen a game must be called after 5 innings and the score is tied, the game is recorded as a tie game.
+The game then counts as a half of win (+ .5) or half of loss (-.5) toward the teams’ season records.
 Games will not be made-up or later completed.

 Starting Times